Huawei’s FreeBuds 3 are open-air earbuds with active noise cancellation

 Active noise cancellation is present and accounted for, and Huawei claims it automatically adapts to the shape of the wearer’s ear canal to reduce noises up to 15 decibels.
 Separately, thanks to a bone sensor and redesigned aerodynamic mic duct, the FreeBuds 3 can capture spoken words even in loud environments by measuring vocal vibrations.
 For example, Huawei says voices come through “crystal clear” on a bicycle traveling around 12 miles per hour.

 The FreeBuds 3 boast a 14-nanometer high-sensitivity dynamic driver with a dedicated bass tube and latency of 180 milliseconds.
 (Huawei pegs the AirPods 2’s latency at 200 milliseconds).
-Fast charging delivers up to four hours of power in 30 minutes, or up to 20 hours with the included charging case.
-That’s not industry-leading power efficiency by any stretch — Samsung’s Galaxy Buds last a quoted six hours on a charge — but Huawei’s vice president of marketing operation Alex Wang asserts that the FreeBuds 3’s spotlight features make up for its deficiencies.
+Fast-charging delivers up to four hours of power in 30 minutes, or up to 20 hours with the included charging case.
+That’s not industry-leading power efficiency by any stretch — Samsung’s Galaxy Buds last a quoted six hours on a charge — but Alex Wang, Huawei’s vice president of marketing operation, asserts that the FreeBuds 3’s spotlight features make up for its deficiencies.

 “We [think] they can give you the best wireless audio experience.
 They’re the world’s first open-ear active noise cancellation [earbuds],” he said during a press briefing earlier this week.
 “Its design makes the sound more … focused and accurate … You can hear [the difference] in quality.”